 Identity Verification Policy

 All students are subject to Department of Defense rules and regulations governing use of information technology and eligibility for security clearance.
 Identity verification at NIU is handled internally by the U.S. Government as part of the security clearance process.
-The University does not assess any charges or fees to students for this identity verification.
+The University does not assess any charges or fees to students for the identity verification.

 Title IV Cohort Default Rate